-In 2014 a Joint College, CQC (Queen’s China College), was established by Queen’s University Belfast in partnership with China Medical University (CMU)
+In 2014 a Joint College, was established by Queen’s in partnership with China Medical University.

-CMU is one of the foremost medical universities in China.
-CQC has full approval from the China Ministry of Education and delivers Queen’s degrees complying with UK Quality Assurance standards.
+CMU is one of the foremost medical universities in China and has full approval from the China Ministry of Education and delivers Queen’s degrees complying with UK Quality Assurance standards.

-These are delivered within high-quality purpose built teaching and research facilities on CMU’s new Shenbei campus, Shenyang, Liaoning Province
+Degrees are delivered within high-quality purpose built teaching and research facilities on CMU’s new Shenbei campus, Shenyang, Liaoning Province.